dxw/govsite/README.md

 * Google Analytics baked in
 * Browser support for IE7+, Firefox, Chrome, Safari, plus popular mobile browsers.

-// TODO - ADD LINK TO BLOG POST
-For more information about functionality, please refer to our blog post about GovSite.
+For more information about functionality, please refer to our blog post about GovSite (ADD LINK TO BLOG POST ABOUT GOVSITE).

 Installation